Venryx/postgraphile-live-query-demos/README.md

 2) Start the demo's frontend-dev-server and backend-build-watcher by running: `npm start dev`

+2.1) Currently, snowpack has compile issue.
+Fix by, after first compile, opening `Server/Build/esm/_snowpack/pkg/...live-query-patch...js`, and fixing the import for `fast-json-patch`. (make it a relative import)

 3) Start the backend/server, by running: `npm start server.[todo].[base/patches]` (replace bracket-texts with choice of server variant)

 4) Start the frontend/webpage, by navigating your browser to: http://localhost:8080